Manager of International Partnerships

 Ana Carolina De Moraes Fontes Varella

 Ana Carolina earned her B.S. degree in Pharmaceutical Sciences from Mackenzie Presbyterian University in Brazil in 2010.
-She had worked as pharmacist in Brazil for a year and a half before coming to the United States.
-During the time in the pharmacy, she became very interested in public health and had a desire to learn more about it and work in this field in the future.
-Ana Carolina arrived at Kent State University to enhance her English skills, during her English course she applied for the Master of Public Health program, which she is currently pursuing.
+She worked as pharmacist in Brazil for a year and a half before coming to the United States.
+During this experience, she became very interested in public health and had a desire to learn more and work in this field in the future.
+Ana Carolina arrived at Kent State University to enhance her English skills and she is currently pursuing a Master of Public Health degree at Kent State University.

-Ana Carolina started her graduate assistantship in the International Partnerships Department of the Office of Global Education in the Fall semester of 2014.
-She helps with partnerships contracts and agreements between institutions from different countries and Kent State University.
+Ana Carolina started her graduate assistantship in the International Partnerships Divisionof the Office of Global Education in the fall semester of 2014.
+She helps with partnerships contracts and agreements between international institutions and Kent State University.

 She is currently the president of the Kent State University Brazilian Student Organization.

-Jeff is a native of northeast Ohio growing up in a small town near Canton, Ohio called Minerva.
-Jeff is working on an undergraduate in Applied Communications at Kent State University.
-This fall is Jeff's final semester of his undergraduate degree and would like to work in public relations for a company after graduating in December.
-After a few years in the workplace, Jeff wants to return to college to work on a masters in communications or public relations.
+Jeff is a native of northeast Ohio from a small town near Canton called Minerva.
+Jeff is currently working on an undergraduate degree in Applied Communications at Kent State University.
+This fall is Jeff's final semester of his undergraduate program and he would like to work in public relations for a company after graduating in December.
+After a few years in the workplace, Jeff wants to return to college to work on a master’s degree in communications or public relations.

-Jeff's duties at the international partnership include creating press releases and news articles, support in planning for international education week, editing of agreement templates, and creation of partnership newsletter.
+Jeff's duties for the international partnerships division include creating press releases and news articles, serving on the planning for international education week planning committee,and creating the partnership newsletter.

 Kent State University |Office of Global Education | 625 Loop Road | 106 Van Campen Hall | Kent, OH 44242, USA |Tel: 330.672.8655